worksofliam/db2Model/readme.md

   assert(SupportManager.firstnme === 'JOHN');
 ```

+After you have generated your Models you can easily change the class properties without affecting the way the data is retrieved - which is great if you mostly have short-name columns.

 ## Tests

 There is a simple unit test provided.
 The test will try to create the Db2 for i sample tables in the `SAMPLE` schema.